 The city said it did follow the correct procedures, as Councilor Joan Theriault made a motion during an October meeting to invoke the forfeiture process described in the charter, but according to the meeting’s minutes on record, it was not seconded.

 In arguing against the dismissal, the plaintiffs said the city attorneys only cited sections of the law related to land use ordinance enforcement, adding that this lawsuit is “not in any way related to land use ordinances and regulations.”

 They also said the city, in its motion to dismiss, acknowledged that there is a dispute when it comes to interpreting the charter, demonstrating there is a legal basis for the lawsuit.
 The city council, since this lawsuit was filed, has established a committee to review the charter for ambiguous language.

 Plaintiffs reiterated that the city council did not hold a hearing during open session regarding the forfeiture, as outlined in the charter, and that the city and its council are reviewable under the Declaratory Judgment Act, which allows the court to interpret rules, or under Rule 80B, which is the legal review of a government’s action — in this case, the city and the city council.

 “Defendants’ Motion attempts to play a shell game that hides the pea such that Plaintiffs would be denied any avenue to challenge or check the actions of the city and its City Council,” the plaintiffs’ objection read.

 They also rejected the city’s argument that only the council can determine if they are properly following the charter.

-According to the Caribou Superior Court, the next step in the lawsuit is for the city to respond, but it is not clear when this will occur or when the court will make a decision on the case.
+According to the Caribou Superior Court, the next step is for the court to make a decision on the lawsuit, however as of March 26 it is currently unclear when this will occur.